dsoumitra693/AnimeX/README.md

 # To Do

-•Adding Subscription for watching anime.
+• Adding Subscription for watching anime.

 • Adding Movies to WatchList and Favourite List